ohughes1207/Olli-Bot/README.md

 # OlliBot

-Discord Bot written in C# using DSharpPlus.
+Discord Bot written in C# using Discord.Net.

 ## Roadmap